 What is Swimwear Made From?

-Let's go over some of the key materials:
+Let's review some of the main resources:

 Why Use Recycled Fabrics